oskarrough/webhealer/README.md

 The entire game state is stored in a single object named `state`.
 This is passed around everywhere.
 To update the game state, create a function in `actions.js` that receives a state and returns a new, updated one.
 To keep the state immutable, we use `immer.js`.

 The render loop continously renders the game state to the screen.
-We're not using anything fancy here, just a `html`<p>helper</p>`.
-In this case it's the `uhtml` dependency.
+We're not using anything fancy here, could even have been `innerHTML`, but using the uhtml library provides a few helpers that makes it nicer to use.

 All dependencies are manually downloaded from CDNs and put into the repo, loaded as ES modules.